 Implementation Approach

 All data from Suppliers and their Agents will be submitted to the PARMS system via email.
-In addition, there is a facility for the ELEXON User to submit data directly into the system (bypassing the email loader) by dropping files into the appropriate directory.
-This mechanism is used for certain interfaces (from CRA and ELEXON Finance, for example) where there is no requirement to send an email acknowledging receipt.
+In addition, there is a facility for the Elexon User to submit data directly into the system (bypassing the email loader) by dropping files into the appropriate directory.
+This mechanism is used for certain interfaces (from CRA and Elexon Finance, for example) where there is no requirement to send an email acknowledging receipt.
 However, due to issues with receipt times (as described in 5.2.3.1.1 below), this manual mechanism should not be used where accurate recording of receipt time is important (e.g. for Serials subject to SP01).

 5.2.3.1.1 Record Date and Time of Receipt

-The date and time of receipt of all emails received by the ELEXON email server are stored by PARMS in an email receipt log.
+The date and time of receipt of all emails received by the Elexon email server are stored by PARMS in an email receipt log.
 This date and time is also treated as the date and time of receipt for the files attached to the email, for purposes of Completion Checking, and deciding which is the latest version of a file to use.

 Implementation Approach